Existing Program Evaluation (EPE) Application Reviews

 • Feasibility of the proposed evaluation concerns the likelihood that the proposed evaluation project can be completed and provide meaningful data and findings that can then be disseminated to inform practice, funders, and/or policy.

 • Research environment and team: Scoring of these criteria are based on the extent to which the PI’s research environment can support the proposed project and the evidence provided that the evaluation team has a demonstrated record that provides confidence in their ability to do the project.
-When the target population of the program includes communities of color, the extent to which researchers of color will lead / co-lead the project are considered as well.

 • Research environment